-Demand outstrips Supply
+Demand Outstrips Supply

-Leeds station is one of the busiest in the country but with the addition of High Speed 2 (HS2) and HS3 trains playing a vital role in achieving the aims of the city’s strategic economic plan, Leeds station looks set to become a genuine transport hub for the city, the region, and the North of England.
+Leeds station is one of the busiest in the country, but with the addition of High Speed 2 (HS2) and HS3 trains playing a vital role in achieving the aims of the city’s strategic economic plan, Leeds station looks set to become a genuine transport hub for the city, the region, and the North of England.

 Vibrant Urban Living

 For remote workers and those who have a hefty commute, living in a well-connected city is imperative.

 Ultimately, Leeds is a vibrant city offering increasing employment opportunities supported by the city’s expanding retail offering, as well as the growing financial and services sector helping to attract fresh talent to the region.

 Strong Capital Growth

 Leeds has the fourth largest student population in the UK and will continue to attract interest from private, commercial and student tenants.

 Ever-growing Demand for Property

-Leeds growth has been amplified by the success of the wider West Yorkshire region, with an expanse in the economy accruing to £50bn, an increase of 40% over the last decade.
+Leeds growth has been amplified by the success of the wider West Yorkshire region, with an expanse in the economy accruing to £50bn, increasing 40% over the last decade.